alexrster/dify-plugins-git/QUICKSTART.md

 ### Adding New Features

 1. Add service methods in `services/`
-2. Create endpoints in `endpoints/`
+2. Create endpoint handlers in `endpoint_handlers/`
 3. Update models if needed in `models/`
 4. Add tests in `tests/`